adaptris/interlok-custom-component-example/README.md

 ## Intro

 * Java 11 is required for the 4.x branch.
+* Java 17 is required for the 5.x branch.

 We default to using gradle as the build tool; this is the preferred build system.
 You can opt to use something else (check the other branches), but we find gradle gives us the most flexibility along with useful conventions.